TrueSparrowSystems/slackmin/README.md

 message.sendUsingResponseUrl(responseUrl);
 ```
 Output of above code will look like below:

 <img height="250" alt="Message wrapper usage image" src="https://user-images.githubusercontent.com/72125392/171155785-b0cd3aa1-8f7d-480d-bbab-cac527a5d1d0.png" />

 ### Modal Wrapper
 Slackmin Modal wrapper allows us to add various [block elements](https://api.slack.com/reference/block-kit/block-elements) in a popup.
 Following are different methods available in wrapper
-which can be used to construct Modal.
+which can be used to create modal.

 **Methods**